 Although the microdermabrasion process may sound harsh, it is far less invasive than injectables, chemical peels, or surgery.
-It’s an excellent first option for people who want look and feel more youthful.
+It’s an excellent first option for people who want to look and feel more youthful.

 Because it is minimally invasive, microdermabrasion also has a much shorter recovery rate – shorter than even the more intensive dermabrasion.
-In fact, most people require no anaesthetics and experience only mild pinkness and swelling for the first 24 to 48 hours.
+In fact, most people require no anesthetics and experience only mild pinkness and swelling for the first 24 to 48 hours.
 If they have any pain, it’s similar to having a sunburn.

 This type of treatment is also beneficial because of how much it can treat.
 It’s primarily used to address dull, tired skin, brown spots, and age spots.
-In patients who have uneven skin tone, it may also help to brighten the skin and make it appear more youthful.
+In patients who have an uneven skin tone, it may also help to brighten the skin and make it appear more youthful.
 This is because older, dead skin cells tend to develop a dull appearance, whereas new skin cells are more translucent and reflective of light.